-Tina Hirsch Sheller, Assistant Professor of History and Historic Preservation: Historic Preservation, Public History, Early American History
+Tina Hirsch Sheller, Assistant Professor of Visual and Material Culture

 By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher economics students gain a global perspective that enhances their course of study.
-Study-abroad opportunities for history students include History, Society, and Culture in West Africa, which examines the historical, social, political, and cultural issues in Ghana, Tofo, and Benin; and Odessa: Charm City on the Black Sea, in which students learn about Russian/Jewish history.
-Visit the Office of International Studies website for more information.
+Study abroad opportunities for history students include History, Society, and Culture in West Africa, which examines the historical, social, political, and cultural issues in Ghana, Tofo, and Benin; and Odessa: Charm City on the Black Sea, in which students learn about Russian/Jewish history.
+Visit the Office of Global Education website for more information.

 Opportunities & Internships

-Internships are a very important facet of the curriculum at Goucher College.
-As such, the faculty members consider well-structured internships to be essential to a student's education.
 Students of history and historic preservation are placed in agencies, libraries, archives, museums, preservation organizations, historical societies, governmental agencies, and at historic sites for practical experience.
 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in history or historic preservation.
-Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.